What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 Common Pitfalls

 RoPA issues are usually not about effort.
 They are about structure and ownership.
+Here are the patterns we see most often.

 A Simple “Good RoPA” Test

-Could you explain your processing to a customer using only the RoPA?
+- Could you explain your processing to a customer using only the RoPA?

-Could you answer “where does the data go?” in under five minutes?
+- Could you answer “where does the data go?” in under five minutes?

-If not, the document needs a rethink.
+If the answer is “not really”, the document needs a rethink.

-Start With Processing Activities
+Start With Processing Activities, Not Departments

-- Marketing and lead management
+- marketing and lead management

-- Sales and onboarding
+- sales and customer onboarding

-- Service delivery and support
+- service delivery and support

-- HR operations
+- HR and workplace operations

-- IT and security
+- IT operations and security

-- Finance, legal, and compliance
+- finance, legal, and compliance

 Use A Consistent Level Of Detail

-- One activity per row or section
+- one activity per row (or per section),

-Link RoPA To Other GDPR Artefacts
+Link RoPA To Your Other GDPR Artefacts

 How EDPO Helps

-Why RoPA Matters For Representation
+Why RoPA Matters Specifically For Representation

 Key Take-Aways

-It applies to most organisations in scope
+- It applies to most organisations in scope, including those with no EU establishment.

-Need a representative fast?
+NContact us for more information • Need a representative fast?
 Contact us.

 ISO 27001 added value